Where can you get the coldest beer in town? You can probably name four or five places that boast “the coldest beer in town” right now.

 The only exception is if you are serving beer in a pub or a restaurant.
 In that case, customers are going to expect good beer to be served at the generally accepted temperatures.
 You will have more satisfied customers and, as I pointed out above, these are the temperatures the brewers intended their beers to be served at.

 One more point of consideration about beer temperatures is carbonation.
-Liquid absorbs and holds carbonation better at colder temperatures than warmer ones.
+The liquid absorbs and holds carbonation better at colder temperatures than warmer ones.
 So, a very cold beer will remain carbonated longer in a glass or open bottle than a warmer one.